cedriccullingworth/BlocklistManager/README.md

 I've tried different ways (netsh, powershell etc.) of working with the Windows 11 firewall.
 All take time to add or remove rules.
 Remember that even after de-duplicating addresses and consolidating them into batches of 1000, over 1000 firewall rules (inbound plus outbound) are created.
 **NEW with version 1.6.0: Added conversion of IP address ranges to batches and increased the maximum batch size to 10,000 on Windows 11 and Windows Server 2022 machines.
 This has resulted in a big performance improvement **
-**NEW with version 1.7.0: Improved the performance of combining addresses and ranges into sets**
+**NEW with version 1.7.0: Improved the performance of combining addresses and ranges into sets** This app currently removes existing firewall rules per blocklist download site and then creates fresh rules based on the latest blocklist.
+Please let me know if you become aware of any valid reason to chnage this approach.

 ## User manual
 A short document providing guidance on general usage can be found in BlocklistManager.docx in the same folder as this README.